"It's a lot of work. You're never done."

-"An erection is a physiological experience not a psychological one,” says Christopher.
+"An erection is a physiological experience, not a psychological one,” says Christopher.
 "Especially at a young age.
 The body responds sexually no matter who you’re with.
 The physical or emotional are two separate things."
-Remarks Daniel, "an erection doesn’t mean consent.
-You can get one just as easily while angry as aroused.
-It's an automatic response."

-"You have to want to be happy," Dennis remarks.
+"You have to want to be happy," Dennis says.
 If you can't deal with [the abuse] on your own, you need to get help.
 It's a lot of work.
 You're never done."